rogeriog/VibroML/README.md

 -   `*_phonon_run_summary.txt`: A comprehensive summary of the phonon run, including energy per atom, k-point path, space group, supercell size, and total atoms.

 #### 2. Auto-Screen Mode
 This mode automates the search for stable phases.
 It performs a parameter sweep over supercell sizes, displacement deltas, and force tolerances to find the best settings that minimize negative imaginary phonons.
-If a soft mode persists after the sweep, it automatically triggers an iterative soft mode displacement and relaxation workflow.
+If a soft mode persists after the sweep, it automatically triggers an iterative soft mode displacement and relaxation workflow, now enhanced with a Genetic Algorithm.

 ```bash
 # Run auto-screen with MACE